onekmsa/coe-kubernetes/Convert_To_K8S/README.en.md

    <img src="../image/zuul_filter.png" width="500">

   - Zuul offers filters like the above image, but Ingress doesn't.
-  Only configuring routing rules are available on Ingress.
+  Only configuring routing rules are allowed on Ingress.
 That's why we have to run a seperate auth service.

   - [Auth-Service](./ingress/auth-service-deploy.md)'s features are equal to Zuul Filters'
     - Authentication